 His photographs have been exhibited in solo shows at galleries in Barcelona,Spain; Berkeley, USA; Vienna, Austria; Budapest, Hungary; Stuttgart, Germany; Buncrana, Ireland and Uster, Switzerland.

-Damaso is also a project leader at the World Policy Institute and the principal photographer of The Europeans, a photographic documentary project which is exploring the changes Europe and its people are experiencing as the European Union expands and integrates.
+Damaso is also a living kidney donor.a project leader at the World Policy Institute and the principal photographer of The Europeans, a photographic documentary project which is exploring the changes Europe and its people are experiencing as the European Union expands and integrates.

 To email Damaso please follow this link.